Comrob2018/SprintMate/README.md

 ### 2. Install python

-* Go to the appropriate place to get the latest version of python. **This might be an approved software listing**
+* Go to the appropriate place to get the latest version of python.
-* **If using this on a company PC, you may need to get permission**
+* **If using this on a company PC, you may need to get permission, typically there will be an approved software listing or process.**

 ### 3. Install dependencies